paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

+#### Amendment of Subsection (f)(2)
+Pub.
+L. 119–21, title VIII, § 80001, July 4, 2025, 139 Stat.
+333, provided that, effective on July 1, 2026, and applicable with respect to award year 2026–2027 and each subsequent award year, as determined under this chapter, subsection (f)(2) of this section is amended as follows:

+(1) by striking “net value of the” and inserting “net value of—

+“(A) the”;

+(2) by striking the period at the end and inserting a semicolon; and

+(3) by adding at the end the following:

+“(B) a family farm on which the family resides;

+“(C) a small business with not more than 100 full-time or full-time equivalent employees (or any part of such a small business) that is owned and controlled by the family; or

+“(D) a commercial fishing business and related expenses, including fishing vessels and permits owned and controlled by the family.”

+See 2025 Amendment note below.

 #### References in Text
 Section 903 of the Department of Defense Authorization Act, 1981, referred to in subsec. (c)(2)(J), is section 903 of Pub.
 L. 96–342, which is set out as a note under [section 2141 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2141&num=0&edition=prelim), Armed Forces.